915-Patrulescu-Sandrino/S3-APM-A7/README.md

 # TO DO
 ## Ask list
-1. Ask the lab teacher how did she make the ListView print the Statement stringed instead of Interpreter addresses
 2. 1-liners vs non 1-liners (see ProgramExecutionController.setNumberOfActiveProgramStatesTextField())
 3. can it be improved? (see ProgramExecutionController.setProgramStateIDsListView())
+4.
+5.
+6.
+7.
-4. call to setCellValueFactory can set in initialize? (see ProgramExecutionController.setSymbolTableTableViewAndExecutionStackListView())
+8. call to setCellValueFactory can set in initialize? (see ProgramExecutionController.setSymbolTableTableViewAndExecutionStackListView())
-5. Should the programStateIDsListView have single selection?
+9. Should the programStateIDsListView have single selection?

 ## Self-Assigned:
 2. Ce se intampla la final? daca apelam update() nu se golesc cumva View-urile